MuhammadSohaib-pro/swarmcom_task/README.md

 - **main.dart**: Entry point of the application.

-## Responsive Design

-The project is designed to be fully responsive and works seamlessly across devices of different screen sizes.
-The **Responsive** widget adjusts the layout based on the screen width:

-- **Mobile**: For screen widths below 850px.
-- **Tablet**: For screen widths between 850px and 1100px.
-- **Desktop**: For screen widths above 1100px.

 The `responsive.dart` file contains logic that automatically adjusts the layout based on the screen size.